 After our new Literature Core course was launched in Spring 2016 and Fall 2017 (GERM2221/FREN3315/ENGL2210), the instructor redesigned the course with Prof. Stephen Pfohl of the Sociology Department in order to offer an Enduring Questions seminar as part of Core Renewal.
-That new course, GERM1701, was offered in Spring 2019, and data were very positive.
-Data from our most recent Literature Core course, GERM2221, suggest strong evidence that our students attain the desired learning outcomes:
+That new course, GERM1701, was offered in Spring 2019 (and scheduled for Spring 2024), and data were very positive.
+Data from one of our Literature Core courses, GERM2221, suggest strong evidence that our students attain the desired learning outcomes.
+(See also the scores relayed in question 3)

-[5 = strongly agree, 4 = agree, 3 = uncertain, 2 = disagree, 1 = strongly disagree)

-1. In this course I was able to cultivate, develop further, and articulate strategies for approaching and interpreting new texts: 4.64 mean, 5 median, 5 mode

-2. This course helped me understand literature as a site of cultural debate, contestation, and history: 4.82 mean, 5 median, 5 mode.

-3. This course helped me recognize the limits and drawbacks of binary thinking: 4.64 mean, 5 median, 5 mode.

-4. This course helped me think critically and in an ethically-informed manner about the poetics of deviance: 4.73 mean, 5 median, 5 mode.
+- [5 = strongly agree, 4 = agree, 3 = uncertain, 2 = disagree, 1 = strongly disagree) - 1.
+In this course I was able to cultivate, develop further, and articulate strategies for approaching and interpreting new texts: 4.64 mean, 5 median, 5 mode - 2.
+This course helped me understand literature as a site of cultural debate, contestation, and history: 4.82 mean, 5 median, 5 mode. - 3.
+This course helped me recognize the limits and drawbacks of binary thinking: 4.64 mean, 5 median, 5 mode. - 4.
+This course helped me think critically and in an ethically-informed manner about the poetics of deviance: 4.73 mean, 5 median, 5 mode.